theradest1/Universal-Multiplayer-2/Docs.md

 <br></br>
 ## **Quick Start:**
-This will be how to make a first person multiplayer thing as simply as possible
+This will be how to make a very simple first person multiplayer thing
 - read and follow ALL of the install information
   - read it again slowly
   - ask questions if anything doesn't make sense
-  - I would recommend looking at "Basic info for docs"
+  - I would recommend looking at "Basic info for docs" for good miscilaneous peice of information that could help in the future

+If you don't want to go through this, or want an example, the actual unity project in this repo (not the package) uses everything that UM2 has to offer set up already.
+I would still recommend going through this because it could help explain how some things work.

 #### **Making the manager**:
 Create an empty object in your game scene and name it "UM2 Manager".
 You can name it other things, but that is what I call it and how I will reference it in the docs.